gardenlinux/debian-snapshot-container/README.md

 # debian snapshot container for garden linux
-The `mirror-snapshot.sh` script creates a multi arch container for Garden Linux package builds, and tags it with a Garden Linux version and uploads it to ghcr.io
+The `mirror-snapshot.sh` script creates a multi arch container for Garden Linux package builds, and tags it with a Garden Linux version and uploads it to ghcr.io.

+⚠️  This is designed to generate a package build container from a Debian snapshot for older Garden Linux versions lacking one.
+However, recent Garden Linux releases come with a built-in package container, making this method a secondary option. ⚠️

 # Why?